uchicago-cs/cmsc22000/website/content/labs/lab5.md

 In this task, you will implement a new `circle_t` data structure for representing circles in `libgeometry`.
 For the purposes of this lab, circles will be represented by a center and radius.
 The center will be represented by a `point_t`, and the radius by a `double`.

 You should create three new files: `include/circle.h`, `src/circle.c`, and `tests/test_circle.c`.
 You will need to update both the root-level `Makefile` and the `Makefile` in the `tests` directory to ensure the new files are compiled.
-Make a commit with the new files as well as the changes to the `Makefile`s, with the message “Starting lab 5 task 2”.
+Make a commit with the new files as well as the changes to the `Makefile`s, with the message “Starting lab 5 task 2”. *Don't forget to `git add` the new files; otherwise, they won't be included in the commit.*

 Now, use TDD to develop `new`, `init`, and `free` functions for circles.

 {{% warning %}}
-{{% md %}}
 **Note:** To ensure that you are following TDD, we will be inspecting your commit history to check that you actually wrote your tests first.
 At a minimum, we require the following workflow:

 1. Write your tests in `tests/test_circle.c`